liferay/liferay-docs/develop/tutorials/articles/280-testing/02-arquillian-extension-liferay.markdown

 For `testIntegration` task details, examine the `build.gradle` file in the project root.

-The command can take a long time to execute because of all it does.
-The tests and JaCoCo report results:
+The command can take several minutes to execute because of all it does.

+Test results are found in these locations:

 -   *Tests*: `build\reports\tests\testIntegration\index.html`
 -   *Code Coverage*: `build\reports\coverage\index.html`